Mute a Chrome Tab in 3 Methods [Phone, PC, & Mac]

 This change also persists through browser restarts and PC reboots, so the only wait to unmute a website is by using the method listed above.

+That is also how to mute a tab in Chrome for Mac, so all the information you need is right here.
 Do you think website muting is useful?
-Let us know what you think in the comment section below.
+Let us know what you think in the comments section below.